 When to play different categories of starting hands

-The first and most important thing to learn is the relative strength of starting hands and what that means for the different positions in the betting order.
-Some starting hands can be played confidently from anywhere in the betting order.
-For example, you would always want to play a pair of Aces pre-flop, no matter your betting position.
+The first and most important thing to learn is the relative strength of starting hands and what that means for the different positions in the order of play.
+Some starting hands can be played confidently from anywhere in the order.
+For example, you would always want to play a pair of Aces pre-flop, no matter your position.

 None of this means that you can never win with an “unplayable” hand or that you should never play a mediocre hand in early position.
 However, you should know that if you play outside of these general, well-established guidelines, you are taking a significant risk, because better hands are probably already on the table.
 Therefore your percentage chances of having the best hand are low.

 Of course, right now you could be thinking, “Yeah, but what about bluffing?”
-Yes, poker is a betting game and players bluff all the time.
+Yes, poker players bluff all the time.
 However, there are two things to bear in mind.

 - Bluffing is about assuming your opponent has a certain hand, and presenting your hand as being better, by your playing behavior – how you raise, check, etc. And in live poker especially, being deliberate about your physical behavior is an important part of a successful bluffing strategy.

 - Bluffing should be considered a valuable tool in a poker player’s tool box, but it is not the only one or the most valuable one.
 The most valuable is simply understanding the primary drivers of risk in each round, namely, your position in the order of play and the strength of your starting hand.